steffenmueller4/steffenmueller4.github.io/_posts/2021-05-16-overview-of-architecture-review-processes.md

 Therefore, architecture review processes formalize different steps, the parties involved, or input and output to architecture reviews.
 Over the last decades, different architecture review processes have emerged.

-Every such process can be modified and adapted to the unique requirements of a specific company.
+Every such process can be modified and adapted to the unique requirements of a specific organization.
 We will focus on three different prototypical processes that are described in literature:
   1. The "Classical" Architecture Review process.
   1. The Architecture Decision Records.